Renewing your insurance

 Bar Mutual provides comprehensive professional indemnity insurance cover and an excellent claims handling service.

-Effective control of Bar Mutual’s affairs rests with its Board of Directors, the majority of whom are self-employed barristers and two executives (the Chief Executive Officer and the Chief Financial Officer) from the management company, to which the day to day management of Bar Mutual is outsourced.
+Control of Bar Mutual’s affairs rests with its Board of Directors.
+The Board is composed of non-executive self-employed barristers and two executives (the Chief Executive Officer and the Chief Financial Officer) from the management company, to which the day to day management of Bar Mutual is outsourced.
 The Board is responsible for setting Bar Mutual’s strategies and policies and overseeing the performance of the executives.